web analytics

 THE FIRST MOST IMPORTANT QUESTION: WHAT TO WEAR?

 When you work with me, I always encourage color and texture that go well with your location.
-The ZBG is mostly greens and tans, so wearing a sundress with pops of pinks or reds would definitely stand out.
-Or look ethereal in soft pastels like lavender, blue and cream.
+The ZBG is mostly greens and tans, so wearing colorful clothes would definitely stand out.
+Or look light and dreamy in soft pastels like lavender, blue and cream.

 THE SECOND MOST IMPORTANT QUESTION: PARKING

 Austinites love to complain about parking.
 Most popular south Austin locations have small lots and not a lot of street parking.
-This is where my suggestion for taking a ride share comes in to play.
+This is where my suggestion for taking a ride share is advised.

 Overflow parking is located on Stratford Drive, to the east of the garden.
 Directions to the overflow lot will be given to visitors when you arrive at the gates if necessary.
-To give you a visual, the parking is located directly north of the garden across from the “Rose Gate” at the entrance to the Hartman Prehistoric Garden which does make for easy access to the waterfall.
+To give you a visual, the parking is located directly north of the garden across from the “Rose Gate” at the entrance to the Hartman Prehistoric Garden.

 • Admission is $6 for residents, $8 for non-residents.